Definition of Payback Period

-The payback period is calculated by counting the number of years it will take to recover the cash invested in a project.
+The payback period is the expected number of years it will take for a company to recoup the cash it invested in a project.

 Note that the payback calculation uses cash flows, not net income.
-Also, the payback calculation does not address a project's total profitability.
-Rather, the payback period simply computes how fast a company will recover its cash investment.
+Also, the payback calculation does not address a project's total profitability over its entire life, nor are the cash flows discounted for the time value of money.